Expert Series interview: Dr Devendra Hiwase – more research needed for greater insight into MDS

-“If there is a personal history of two cancers, one of them being blood cancer (excluding skin cancer) then genetic testing is helpful, and I think we should be considering that.”
+“If there is a personal history of two cancers, one of them being blood cancer (excluding skin cancer) then genomic testing is helpful, and I think we should be considering that.”

-Dr Hiwase said there were several reasons why genetic testing was important in these cases.
+Dr Hiwase said there were several reasons why genomic testing was important in these cases.